-120 2024 Evident Chapter 9. ce of Coverage for Cigna True Choice Access Medicare (PPO) What to do if you have a problem or complaint (coverage decisions, appeals, complaints) call or write, you should contact Customer Service right away.
+120 2024 Evidence Chapter 9. ce of Coverage for Cigna True Choice Plus Medicare (PPO) What to do if you have a problem or complaint (coverage decisions, appeals, complaints) call or write, you should contact Customer Service right away.
 The deadline for making a complaint is 60 from the time you had the problem you want to complain about.
 Step 2: We look in to your complaint and give you our answer. □ If possible, w same phone o ve will answer you right away.
 If you call us with a complaint, we may be able to give you an answer on the call. interest or if y ints are answered within 30 calendar days.
-If we need more information and the delay is in your best ou ask for more time, we can take up to 14 more calendar days (44 calendar days total) to answer your we decide to take extra days, we will tell you in writing. • king a complaint because we denied your request for a fast coverage decision or a fast appeal, we will y give you a fast complaint.
-If you have a fast complaint, it means we will give you an answer within 24 agree with some or all of your complaint or don't take responsibility for the problem you are complaining about, e our reasons in our response to you.
-Section 10.4 You can also make complaints about quality of care to the Quality Improvement Organization When your complain nt is about quality of care , you also have two extra options: group of pract The your complaint to the Quality Improvement Organization .
-The Quality Improvement Organization is a dicing doctors and other health care experts paid by the Federal government to check and improve the care care patients.
+If we need more information and the delay is in your best ou ask for more time, we can take up to 14 more calendar days (44 calendar days total) to answer your we decide to take extra days, we will tell you in writing. • king a complaint because we denied your request for a fast coverage decision or a fast appeal, we will give you an answer within 24 agree with some or all of your complaint or don't take responsibility for the problem you are complaining about, e our reasons in our response to you.
+Section 10.4 You can also make complaints about quality of care to the Quality Improvement Organization When your complain nt is about quality of care , you also have two extra options: group of pract Le your complaint to the Quality Improvement Organization .
+The Quality Improvement Organization is a cicing doctors and other health care experts paid by the Federal government to check and improve the care care patients.
 Chapter 2 has contact information.
 Or □ You can mak e your complaint to both the Quality Improvement Organization and us at the same time.